D L M Charitable Trust

 Overview

-The D L M Charitable Trust was established in 1985 and operates as a grant-making charitable trust registered in England and Wales (Charity Number: 328520).
-With annual grant distributions typically ranging from £120,000 to £150,000, the trust supports a diverse range of charitable causes across the UK.
-The trust maintains a relatively low profile, operating without a public website, and focuses its giving on education, disability support, medical research, and general charitable purposes.
-Based on their giving patterns and contact information, they appear to have connections to the Oxfordshire area.
+The D L M Charitable Trust was registered with the Charity Commission in 1990 and operates as a grant-making charitable trust in England and Wales (Charity Number: 328520).
+The trust supports registered charities primarily in the Oxfordshire area.
+The trust maintains a relatively low profile, operating without a public website, and focuses its giving on medical research, poverty prevention and relief, and religious activities.

 Funding Priorities